Shangxpss/EnglishTutor/analyse/2022NationOne.md

 B. A city built on ancient cultures is more dynamic.
 C. Modernity is usually achieved at the cost of elegance.
 D. Compromise should be made between the local and the foreign.

+You can tell a lot about a man by how he treats his dogs.

+For many years, I enjoyed living with my dogs, Tilly and Chance.
+Their 21C was nearly enough to keep my loneliness at bay.
+Nearly.
+Last year, I started dating, but with 22D .
+When I first dated Steve, I 23D he had a dog, Molly, and a cat, Flora.
+While I was 24D that he was an animal lover, I 25B that three dogs were perhaps too many, and my dogs might attack 26A , the cat.

+The next week we 27B our dogs together.
+It was a hot day.
+When we paused to catch our 28A , Steve got down on one knee.
+Was he proposing (求婚)?
+I liked him too, but so 29C ?
+He poured water from a bottle into his hand and offered it to my dogs.
+30D , I began to fall for him.

+We 31A to date, though neither of us brought up the future.
+And then in late November, Tilly had an operation on her 32D .
+I took the dogs out four times a day, and I worried that Tilly 33B climbing the stairs could reopen the wound.
+Then Steve 34A his house.
+All worked 35C .
+The three dogs formed a pack that, with coaching, 36B Flora’s space; Steve and I formed a good team 37B for Tilly.
+We made good housemates.

+A year later, much to my 38A , this man produced a little box with a ring and proposed to me.
+He did not kneel (跪) down, nor did I 39C him to.
+That’s only for giving 40D to the dogs that brought us together.

+21. A. ownership B. membership C. companionship D. leadership
+22. A. reservations B. expectations C. confidence D. prejudice
+23. A. feared B. doubted C. hoped D. learned
+24. A. unsatisfied B. amused C. terrified D. thrilled
+25. A. predicted B. worried C. regretted D. insisted
+26. A. Flora B. Chance C. Molly D. Tilly
+27. A. tied B. walked C. bathed D. fed
+28. A. breath B. balance C. attention D. imagination
+29. A. calm B. sure C. soon D. real
+30. A. By the way B. In that case C. By all means D. In that moment
+31. A. continued B. decided C. intended D. pretended
+32. A. eye B. tail C. ear D. leg
+33. A. secretly B. constantly C. eventually D. unwillingly
+34. A. left B. sold C. suggested D. searched
+35. A. late B. hard C. fine D. free
+36. A. emptied B. respected C. occupied D. discovered
+37. A. looking B. caring C. waiting D. calling
+38. A. delight B. credit C. interest D. disadvantage
+39. A. beg B. trust C. need D. aid
+40. A. toys B. awards C. food D. water